GausAlMunirTushar/GausAlMunirTushar/README.md

    <tr>
    <td><a href="https://github.com/GausAlMunirTushar/ExpensifyPro">ExpensifyPro</a></td>
    <td align="center"> <a href="https://expenseifypro.gausalmunirtushar.me">Live Demo</a> </td>
-   <td> It is a web-based DMS application that facilitates the management of automobile dealership increasing its efficiency and makes management much easier. </td>
+   <td> ExpensifyPro is a comprehensive expense management system designed to streamline the process of tracking, managing, and reporting expenses for businesses and individuals.
+The system offers features such as automated expense tracking, receipt scanning, real-time expense reports, and expense policy enforcement to help users manage their finances more. </td>
    <td>Reactjs, JavaScript, Nodejs, Expressjs, MongoDB</td>
    </tr>
 </table>